warewulf/warewulf-docs/wwctl.rst

 build
 ~~~~~
+This command will build a system or runtime overlay.

+-s, --system
+    Show System Overlays as well

+-a, --all
+    Build all overlays (runtime and system)

 chmod
 ~~~~~
+This command will allow you to change the permissions of a file within an overlay.

+-s, --system
+    Show System Overlays as well

+-n, --noupdate
+    Don't update overlays

 create
 ~~~~~~
+This command will create a new empty overlay.

+-s, --system
+    Show System Overlays as well

+-n, --noupdate
+    Don't update overlays

 delete
 ~~~~~~
+This command will delete files within an overlay or an entire overlay if no files are given to remove (use with caution).

+-s, --system
+    Show system overlays instead of runtime

+-f, --force"
+    Force deletion of a non-empty overlay

+-p, --parents
+    Remove empty parent directories

+-n, --noupdate
+    Don't update overlays

 edit
 ~~~~
+This command will allow you to edit or create a new file within a given overlay.
+Note: when creating files ending in a '.ww' suffix this will always be parsed as a Warewulf template file, and the suffix will be removed automatically

+-s, --system
+    Show system overlays instead of runtime

+-f, --files
+    List files contained within a given overlay

+-p, --parents
+    Create any necessary parent directories

+-m, --mode
+    Permission mode for directory

+-n, --noupdate
+    Don't update overlays

 imprt
 ~~~~~
+This command will import a file into a given Warewulf overlay.

+-s, --system
+    Show system overlays instead of runtime

+-m, --mode
+    Permission mode for directory

+-n, --noupdate
+    Don't update overlays

 list
 ~~~~
+This command will show you information about Warewulf overlays and the files contained within.

+-s, --system
+    Show system overlays instead of runtime

+-a, --all
+    List the contents of overlays

+-l, --long
+    List 'long' of all overlay contents

 mkdir
 ~~~~~
+This command will allow you to create a new file within a given Warewulf overlay.

+-s, --system
+    Show System Overlays as well

+-m, --mode
+    Permission mode for directory

+-n, --noupdate
+    Don't update overlays

 show
 ~~~~
+This command will output the contents of a file within a given

+-s, --system
+    Show System Overlays as well

 power
 -----